 Unfortunately there was no getting around this process, and so I do apologise in advance.

-All your previous settings will be as they were.
+All your previous tasks, projects, settings etc will be unaffected by this process.

 When do you have to do this?